callpraths/callpraths.github.io/_posts/2022-11-18-ci-reliability-ch4.md

 </p>

 Where to from here?
 Engineering excellence is a journey not a destination.
 Getting CI in order is [just the start](https://en.wikipedia.org/wiki/Broken_windows_theory).
 The harder task is maintaining the stability and runtime of CI so that it continues to be a good ally as we ship more features and delight more customers with the UI library while keeping the existing customers reliably happy.
 My cowboy metrics analysis setup was good for a couple months of iterative development, but will not stand the test of time when an entire team depends on easy access to CI metrics for the long run.
 Also, metrics are only good when used.
 The team is working on building the habit of leveraging similar metrics to keep an eye on CI.
 We now have the tools.
 We will soon have the processes.
 But above all, we shall always need, [CONSTANT VIGILANCE](https://github.com/Azure/communication-ui-library/pull/2220) 😉.

+{:refdef: class="post-subdued"}
+First post in this series: [Chapter 1: Your problem is not what you think it is](/2022/11/15/ci-reliability-ch1.html) {: refdef}